alchrabas/pyslate/README.md

 As you probably know, there already are quite many i18n libraries for Python, mostly based on Gettext.
 The reason I decided to prepare my own library was because I wasn't satisfied with any of them.
 I needed full-features library, having similar capabilities as [Rails i18n](http://guides.rubyonrails.org/i18n.html).
 But it's not just a port.
-I included all features I found important, but also many more:
+I included all features I found necessary, but also many more:
  - i18n of text (tag values) based on their unique names (tag keys)
- - possibility to use different backends where translations are stored
+ - possibility to use different backends where translation texts are stored
  - support for special structures to use by translator directly in translation text
  - powerful fallback capabilities in case some variant of tag is missing
  - possibility of injecting Python code into translations using decorators and custom functions